Nihil-1/FF8ModdingWiki/FF8/Engine/BattleFiles.md

 title: BattleFiles
 ---

 Kernel32.dll LoadFile is started at 0x55d323 and 0x55d27b (FF8.EXE).
 Use below list to observe loaded files and manipulate it if needed.
-Thrughout the code, only thing you'll find is index of below array, so... no names, nothing.
+Throughout the code, only thing you'll find is index of below array, so... no names, nothing.

     char *BattleFiles[1117] =
     {